fan19-hub/LEMMA/kg_gen_prompt.md

 ]
 ```

-Now convert the following text into code representation of knowledge graph.
+Now convert the following 2 pieces of text into code representation of knowledge graph, respectively.
+You should output 2 pieces of code.

+The first piece of code should be able to represent the first text, with node and relationship stored in `node1` and `relationship1` respectively.

+The second piece of code should be able to represent the second text, with node and relationship stored in `node2` and `relationship2` respectively.

+Only output the code, do not output anything else.

+**News Input 1**

+{TEXT}

-**News input**
+**News Input 2**

+{IMAGETEXT}

+**Knowledge graph code output**